joaovtor64/joaovtor64/README.md

 - 👋 Hi, I’m me
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning something
-- 📫 How to reach me: (my discord server) https://discord.gg/ZPGwhB27jr
+- 📫 How to reach me: don't

 I make crappy js code to prevent AIs from taking over the world